Get 80% off your plan for your first 6 months.*

 What's involved in payroll compliance?

-• Make accurate payments and deductions: Calculate wages, tax, National Insurance, and pension contributions correctly
+• Make accurate payments and deductions.
+Calculate wages, tax, National Insurance, and pension contributions correctly each pay period.

-• Provide detailed payslips: Show employees exactly what you've paid and deducted
+• Provide detailed payslips.
+Show employees exactly what you've paid and deducted.
+This is a legal requirement under employment law.

-• File and pay taxes on time: Submit reports and payments to HMRC by the deadlines
+• File and pay taxes on time.
+Submit reports and payments to HMRC by the deadlines.
+Late submissions attract penalties.

-• Pay deductions to the right places: Send pension contributions and other amounts to the correct organisations
+• Pay deductions to the right places.
+Send pension contributions and other amounts to the correct organisations on schedule.

-• Keep payroll records: Hold onto records for at least three years.
-If inaccuracies are found, HMRC may go back up to five more years in an investigation.
+• Keep payroll records.
+Hold onto records for at least three years.
+If inaccuracies are found, HMRC can go back up to five more years in an investigation.

 Consider applying payroll numbers to your employees.
-This helps with managing records and ensuring the right money goes to the right person.
+This helps with managing records and making sure the right money goes to the right person.

 What are payroll deductions?